Bucks, Antetokounmpo hold off Raptors 115-108

 TAMPA, Fla.
 (AP) — Giannis Antetokounmpo had 24 points, 18 rebounds and nine assists, and Donte DeVincenzo sparked a five-point sequence in the fourth quarter that helped the Milwaukee Bucks pull away for a 115-108 win over the Toronto Raptors on Wednesday night.

-The Bucks (11-6) were leading by just three points after a dunk by DeVincenzo, who followed with a steal and drew a flagrant foul on Kyle Lowry.
+“It was huge,” he said.
+“He had the dunk, he had the steal and they hit him in the face.
+But he was playing the right way.
+He really helped us tonight.”

 After DeVincenzo made the two free throws, the Bucks took the ball out of bounds and Bryn Forbes nailed a 3-pointer to put the Bucks up 92-84 with 9:54 left.

-The big play helped the Bucks hold off the Raptors (7-11) down the stretch despite a 14-point scoring burst by Lowry and a two-minute stretch in which Antetokounmpo sat out after getting hit in the face.
+That helped the Bucks hold off the Raptors (7-11) down the stretch despite a 14-point scoring burst by Lowry and a two-minute stretch in which Antetokounmpo sat out after getting hit in the face.

-Norman Powell led the Raptors with 26 points.
-Lowry finished with 21 points and six rebounds.
+Norman Powell led the Raptors with 26 points, the fourth straight 20-plus game for Powell in his seventh start of the season.

+“It looks like he’s found a groove,” Toronto coach Nick Nurse said, “and it’s translating to both ends of the floor.”

-Fred VanVleet, the Raptors’ leading scorer, finished with 10 points and 10 assists after a scoreless first half.
+Fred VanVleet, the Raptors’ leading scorer, had 10 points and 10 assists after a scoreless first half.

-Kris Middleton closed the first half with a 3-pointer to put the Bucks up 63-54, the largest lead for either team until 3-pointers by D.J.
+Khris Middleton, who finished with 24 points and 10 rebounds, closed the first half with a 3-pointer to put the Bucks up 63-54, the largest lead for either team until 3-pointers by D.J.
 Augustin and Bobby Portis stretched Milwaukee’s lead to 11 midway through the third quarter.

 Toronto scored the final nine points of the third and took an 84-83 lead on Yuta Watanabe’s lane runner early in the fourth.

-Coming in as the NBA’s No. 1 shooting team at 49%, the Bucks made 10 of their first 14 shots before Antetokounmpo went to the bench with 4:33 left in the first quarter.
+The Bucks came in as the NBA’s No. 1 shooting team at 49%, and made 10 of their first 14 shots before Antetokounmpo went to the bench with 4:33 left in the first quarter.
 They shot 43% for the game.

 TIP-INS